osrf/gazebo_tutorials/model_population/tutorial.md

 <include from='/      <pose>/' to='/<\/box>/' src='http://bitbucket.org/osrf/gazebo_tutorials/raw/model_population/files/can_population.world' />

-This block specifies the region in which the objects will be placed.
+The above block of code specifies the region in which the objects will be placed.
 In this case, all the objects are spawned within a 3D bounding box with sides `2 2 0.01`, centered at (0, 0, 0) with orientation (0, 0, 0).
 As an alternative to `<box>`, a `<cylinder>` region is also allowed by specifying its radius, and length.
 Check out the [SDF specification]((http://gazebosim.org/sdf.html)) for a full description of the `<cylinder>` parameters.
 The `<pose>` element sets the reference frame of the population's region.

 <include from='/      <model_count>/' to='/</model_count>/' src='http://bitbucket.org/osrf/gazebo_tutorials/raw/model_population/files/can_population.world' />